IPU Logo INTER-PARLIAMENTARY UNION

 Incompatibilities - magistrates

-- non-elective public functions remunerated out of State funds
+- non-elective public functions remunerated by State funds

-- director and agent of a national enterprise or public establishment
+- directors and agents of national enterprises or public establishments

 - president and members of the Economic and Social Council